Basketball Referee

 Yes you can in NFHS rules as long as the shot was a legitimate try.
 If the referee deemed it not to be a legitimate shot it should be called traveling.

-Asked by FTO about 11 years ago
+Asked by new ref over 10 years ago